OpenPoiesis/poietic-tool/Docs/Tool.md

 - `formulas`: List arithmetic formulas in the form: `name = formula`, for example `growth_goal = capital * 0.1`.
 - `pseudo-equations`: List equations for stocks.
-- `charts`: List charts in the form: `chart: series`.
+- `graphical-functions`: List graphical function points.

-Lists types for frames:
+Lists types for planes:

-- `named-frames`: List of frames that have a name associated, such as application configuration
+- `named-planes`: List of planes that have a name associated, such as application configuration
-- `frames`: List of frame IDs.
+- `planes`: List of plane IDs.
-- `history`: List frame IDs for undo and redo history.
+- `history`: List plane IDs for undo and redo history.

 ## Show Command